 El cadejo is a mythical animal that tends to follow people at night as some sort of guardian.
 It has the shape of a large black dog with eyes that look like fire and huge teeth.
 Most of the times it follows drunken people on the streets.
 He helps them find their way home safely or stays near them if they fall asleep so that they don’t get robbed.

-There are stories that involve other dogs, such as the white one.
-This is the one that follows drunken women and then there is a gray one which cares for lonely kids.
+There are stories that involve other dogs, such as a white one.
+This is the one that follows drunken women and there is also a gray one which cares for lonely kids.

 It is also said that whenever someone is being followed by one of these dogs, negative spirits won’t get close.

 This story is about a tiny house located over a green hill where cows eat and hang out.
 No one has lived in it for a long time.
 People say that anyone who tries to live in it dies before they have the time to leave it.